Nutlope/restorePhotos/README.md

-## Todos

-- [ ] Add logsnag for notifications

-Extra:

-- [ ] Bug with query not being incremented for some reason to show folks how many generations they have left
-- [ ] Add signout to the profile picture in a dropdown
-- [ ] Convert remaining.tsx to an edge function

 # [RestorePhotos.io](https://restorephotos.io/)

 This project restores old face photos using AI.
 Watch the [4 minute explainer video](https://twitter.com/nutlope/status/1614794731396931585) to see how I built this or see the [15 second demo](https://twitter.com/nutlope/status/1612488923716136962).